SFU-CMPT-201/a0-pub/README.md

     * Once you are done with the tutorial and ready to submit, you are almost ready to use `git` to push your files.
 However, you need to provide your email and name first.
 This is a one-time setup, and you don't need to repeat this in the future.
-Below, replace `you@example.com` with your SFU email and `Your Name` with your name. `$` indicates the command prompt.
+Below, replace `you@example.com` with your SFU email and `Your Name` with your name.
+You still need the double quotes. `$` indicates the command prompt.
 Do not enter it.

     ```bash
     $ git config --global user.email "you@example.com"